A priest at the church’s aisle wears black,

 Moreover, time to encounter enduring lovers,

-that endure life disillusions, jointly reaching,
+who confront life disillusions, jointly reaching,

 so many years ahead,